WVURAIL/cra/README.md

 This site provides information on how to construct and operate a horn radio telescope as well as lesson plans and ideas on incorporating radio astronomy in the classroom.

-## Radio Telescope Horn Construction
+## Radio Telescope System Construction
 ![parkinglot](Students_w_Horn_parkinlot.jpg)

-1. Basic Design

-   * Horn Construction:
+1. Horn Construction:
       * [Detailed Horn Construction - updated 2019](/Files_uploaded/DSPIRA_Horn_Assembly_2019.pdf)
       * [Basic Horn Construction (older version)](/Files_uploaded/DSPIRA_Horn_Assembly.pdf)
       * [Basic Horn Construction w/photos (older version)](/Files_uploaded/HornTelescope_Design_CRA.pdf)

-   * Information on Constructing a Low Noise Amplifier
+2. Obtaining a Low Noise Amplifier

       There are a few options for the LNA that is used with these horn telescopes: